Archived-Repositorie/Sky-From-Scratch/README.md

 # Sky-From-Scratch
-The World got corrupted and you need survive on floating island... | Minecraft Modpack
+The World got corrupted and you need survive on floating island in corrupted between dimension... | Minecraft Modpack